 Sunscreen: Parents must submit a signed Medication Authorization Form for the use of sunscreen which is strongly recommended.
 Apply sunscreen at home in the morning, and staff will assist your child to reapply sunscreen later in the day.
-Send sunscreen, labeled with your child's name, to the classroom teacher with the signed form.
+Send an upopened lotion or stick of sunscreen, labeled with your child's name, to the classroom teacher with the signed form.
 Please do NOT send sunscreen in a spray form.

 Emergencies: If a child is injured or becomes seriously ill while at the school, every effort will be made to contact the parent.
 It is critical for each parent to complete the Emergency Form so that the school can contact the parent or other authorized person in an emergency and have the child treated if necessary.
 The parent must notify the school if there is any change in the emergency contact information.
+Sick or injured children are expected to be picked up within the hour.